 1. Becoming a Speaker Sets You Apart

 The truth is, the world of self-published books is quickly becoming a saturated field.
 That means you need to do whatever it takes to bring attention to your book, including being assertive about marketing.
-We author and writer types are often reserved and introverted, and may not seek out public speaking opportunities.
-If you’re a speaker AND an author, you stand out from those one-trick ponies!
+Us writer types are often reserved and introverted and may not seek out public speaking opportunities.
+If you’re a speaker and an author, you stand out from those one-trick ponies!

-While some authors prefer to stay out of the spotlight, that’s not a wise marketing move.
+While some authors prefer to stay out of the spotlight, it’s not a good marketing move.
 To find readers and make a name for yourself, you need to put yourself out there.
-Speaking engagements garner attention for your book, and set you apart from the (shy!) pack who aren’t as comfortable in the limelight.
+Speaking engagements garner attention for your book and set you apart from the (shy!) pack who aren’t as comfortable in the limelight.